NASA's astrobiology rover Perseverance makes historic Mars landing

 Mission managers at NASA’s Jet Propulsion Laboratory near Los Angeles burst into applause, cheers and fist-bumps as radio beacons signaled that the six-wheeled rover had survived its perilous descent and arrived within its target zone inside Jezero Crater, site of a long-vanished Martian lake bed.

-“Touchdown confirmed,” Mohan Swati, the lead guidance and operations specialist announced from the control room.
+“Touchdown confirmed,” Swati Mohan, the lead guidance and operations specialist announced from the control room.
 “Perseverance safely on the surface of Mars.”

 The robotic vehicle sailed through space for nearly seven months, covering 293 million miles (472 million km) before piercing the Martian atmosphere at 12,000 miles per hour (19,000 km per hour) to begin its descent to the planet’s surface.